-BISD participates in the National School Lunch, Breakfast and After School Snack Program.
-During the 22-23 school year, free meals will ONLY be provided to students who qualify by filling out a free/reduced lunch application (online or paper form).
+BISD participates in the National School Lunch and Breakfast Program.
+BISD offers healthy meals every school day.
+A student may qualify for free or reduced-price meals.
+Complete a free/reduced lunch application (online or paper form).
 BISD operates a closed campus lunch.
 Students at all grade levels are expected to eat lunch on campus.
+If a student should be delayed or miss breakfast or lunch for any reason, the student should immediately notify an administrator so that the nutritional needs of the students are met.

 Every student in BISD has a student nutrition account.
 Parents may view their student's balance, purchase history and put money directly into their student's account by logging onto Mypaymentsplus.com.
 Money in the student's account will allow them to purchase meals and a la carte items.